Crossflame20/Crossflame20.github.io/README.md

 ## Hey guys.
-Just wanted to let you know I will be posting a little calculator program on my profile sometime soon to test my knowledge of Javascript.
-I will put a link to it here on my homepage.
+Just wanted to let you know I am learning JavaScript as we speak, so I will be able to develop some real projects soon.

 ## A 13-year-old developer learning how to use github.